• Home

 MAST CELL ACTIVATION AND SKIN SYMPTOMS IN ALPHA-GAL SYNDROME :

 We are always elated to have the dynamic mother-and-son team, Garrett Campbell and Kris Campbell, present on important scientific topics related to skin, ingredients, and health.
-This lecture is highly anticipated, as cases of Alpha-gal are on the rise and are linked to perplexing skin syndromes.

 Alpha-Gal syndrome (AGS) is a tick-borne allergy to mammalian meat and dairy, most commonly presenting with skin reactions such as hives, angioedema, and itching hours after exposure.
 It results from the bite of the lone star tick, which introduces alpha-gal—a sugar found in mammals—into the body.
 Individuals with AGS may experience severe reactions to foods and products containing alpha-gal, sometimes without prior awareness of the allergy.
 Reactions can also occur from trace amounts present in ingredients such as gelatin, glycerin, carrageenan, and animal-derived substances in personal care products, including tallow, lanolin, soaps, and moisturizers.